vvvwo/AIVS-project/README.md

 Additional Files：

-We add a new pure project and related exe files into the repository.
+We add a new pure project "AIVS_Pure" and related "EXE" files into the repository.

 2020/04/28